 1st, 2nd, 3rd Sundays * 11:45-1:00pm * Online* By Registration

 From the Greek word “hairesis”, meaning, “choice”, we get the word heresy.
 And indeed, Unitarian Universalism (UU) is a faith which originated from ancient heresies and is still the faith of modern heretics, people who have decided to choose for themselves the faith that speaks to their own lives and values.
 If you are one of these people, we invite you to learn more about UUism and UUFNN.

 ACF #1 The astonishing history of the UUA & UUFNN.
 How did the UUA wind up on J. Edgar Hoover’s hit list and other amazing stories.

 ACF #2 What do you believe?
 And how does that fit with UU’s creedless faith?

 ACF #3 Who’s in charge here?
 And how do we work to fulfill our mission to grow in love, faith, justice and joy?

-Each session is held on the corresponding Sunday of the month (i.e. #1 on the first Sunday), 11:45-1pm in Emerson Room.
-We suggest attending at least #1 or #2 (if not both, in either order) prior to #3 if you are a newcomer.
+Each session is usually held on the corresponding Sunday of the month (i.e. #1 on the first Sunday), 11:45-1pm in Emerson Room.
+While we have been meeting on Zoom, the classes are not held every month.

 Both newcomers who are curious about Unitarian Universalism and UUFNN and current members who want to deepen their knowledge and commitment will find these sessions informative and inspiring.
 Newcomers who complete all three sessions of this series are invited, should they wish, to become members of UUFNN at a special ACF #4.